In emotional speech, Zohran Mamdani defends Muslim identity against 'racist and baseless' attacks

 At a debate earlier this week, Sliwa, the Republican candidate, falsely smeared Mamdani as a supporter of “global jihad.”

-At a news conference Friday, Cuomo accused Mamdani of “playing the victim” for political purposes and denied that Islamaphobia existed in New York.

-Asked about the radio host’s comments, Cuomo said he “didn’t take the remarks seriously at the time.”
+Asked about Rosenberg's comments, Cuomo said he “didn’t take the remarks seriously at the time.”

 “Of course I think it’s an offensive comment.
 But it did not come out of my mouth,” he added.